West Virginia coal wars: Coal mining in West Virginia

 West Virginia had only a few active coal mines during the US Civil War, with fewer than 1,600 miners in the whole state.
 Coal mining would flourish, however, between 1880 and 1900, after competing railroad companies began carving routes through the mountains of Appalachia.
 West Virginia produced 489,000 tons of coal in 1869, 4,882,000 tons of coal in 1889, and 89,384,000 tons of coal in 1917.
 The quick expansion of mining in West Virginia prompted many mining companies to construct company towns, in which mining companies own many, if not all housing, amenities, and public services.
 Miners were often paid in "coal scrip", paper notes issued by mining companies that could only be redeemed at company-owned stores in company towns.

 Mining is a dangerous profession overall, but between 1890 and 1912, West Virginia mines had the highest miner death rates in the country.
 During World War I, West Virginia miners faced higher death rates than even soldiers in the American Expeditionary Force fighting in Europe.

 Mining unions in West Virginia

 Some West Virginian coal miners joined the United Mine Workers (UMW) in response to wage reductions following The Panic of 1893.
 By 1902, UMW membership in West Virginia had reached 5,000 miners.
 Union membership among West Virginia coal miners remained low, however, especially in southern parts of the state.
+Striking gained momentum as a tactic with the 1897 Coal Miner's Strike, which included mines in northern West Virginia's Pittsburgh seam.
+The 1902 New River Coal Strike in Raleigh and Fayette Counties continued momentum into southern West Virginia, and foreshadowed the coming violence with its concluding massacre known as the "Battle of Stanaford".